Add/Drop a Class

 - Students withdrawing from courses are subject to the MCC Semester Refund Schedule in effect for the course(s) for which they are withdrawing.
 If you are planning to withdraw from a course and add a course that has already begun, it’s recommended that this transaction be completed in-person at the Registrar’s Office.

-- You may drop classes from your schedule on the web through CampusCruiser/WebAdvisor or submit an Add/Drop Change Form directly to the Office of the Registrar, located in Chambers Hall.
+- You may drop classes from your schedule on the web through CampusCruiser/WebAdvisor or submit an Add/Drop Change Form directly to the Enrollment Services, located in West Hall.
 For instructions on how to use CampusCruiser/WebAdvisor, please see Registration Instructions.
 Failure to attend the class or verbal notification to the instructor does not constitute official withdrawal.

 Students withdrawing/dropping from courses should note the following important information: